dm-academy/Calavera/docs/Installation.md

 The VMs need to be instantiated in a particular order, with one manual intervention:

-1. cerebro
+1. cerebro (Remote git repo)
-1. brazos
+1. brazos (Slave build environment)
-1. espina
+1. espina (Artifactory)
-1. hombros
+1. hombros (Jenkins)
 1. **manually setup jenkins to use artifactory**
-1. manos
+1. manos (Development environment)
-1. cara
+1. cara (Production environment)

 Any other order will likely result in errors and an unusable cluster.

 We have to set up Artifactory in Jenkins because the Jenkins API does not support configuring Artifactory in an automated way, as far as I can see.